Python-Test-Engineer/django-jpn/NOTES.md

 AutoGen
 CrewAI

-And there are many low/no code versions.
+And there are many low/no code versions as we saw in the [AI Agents Directory](https://aiagentsdirectory.com/category/ai-agents-frameworks)

 # Summary